 If the diagnosis is still not clear, your doctor may order urodynamic testing.
 This can help provide information on bladder contractions, bladder pressure, urine flow, nerve signals, and leakage.

-Another test used to confirm a diagnosis is cystocopy, which examines the inside of the bladder and urethra with a small scope called a cytoscope.
+Another test used to confirm a diagnosis is cystoscopy, which examines the inside of the bladder and urethra with a small scope called a cystoscope.

 Treatment for Mixed Incontinence

 Treatment for mixed incontinence will require a combination of approaches used to relieve both stress incontinence and urge incontinence.
 There is no single treatment that works for everyone.
 The treatments you and your doctor choose will depend on the severity of your incontinence as well as your lifestyle and preferences.